Oran-123/Olympian-Quiz/README.md

 ### Results Modal

+Once the timer reaches a value of 0 the results modal will display.
+The contnets of the results modald will change depending on the number of correct answers acheived by the user.

+Eeach of the results messages will include three of the same variables

+1. The number of selected answers that were correct
+2. The number of selected answers that were incorrect
+3. The total amount of time lost by the user for incorrect answers

+#### Below 5

+The icon presented to the user will be bronze and the message will encourage the user to brush up on their knowledge of the Olympic games

+#### Between 5 and 10

+The icon presented to the user will be silver and the message will congratulate the user for getting a respectable score

+#### Above 10

+The icon presented to the user will be gold and the message will congratulate the user for getting an impressive score

 ### Social media icons

 The site's footer remains uncluttered and includes only the social media icons and links for the three platforms: